Spina bifida is a relatively common birth defect in the U.S. that affects the spine. The words literally mean "split spine" in Latin.

 If a baby has the condition, during development, the neural tube (a group of cells that form the brain and the spinal cord of a baby) doesn't close all the way, so the backbone that protects the spine doesn't form completely.
-This can cause physical and mental issues.
+This can cause physical issues.

 About 1,500 to 2,000 babies of the 4 million born in the U.S. every year have spina bifida.
 Thanks to advances in medicine, 90% of babies who have this defect live to be adults, and most go on to lead full lives.